DreamDevourer/Python-Fundamentals-Study/README.md

 ```

 <h3>Random Dictionary</h3>
-<p>Randomization is a must need thing in our code, so this is a quick snippet to random dictionary.</p>
+<p>Randomization is a must need thing in our code, so this is a quick snippet to randomize dictionaries.</p>

 ```python
 import random